apache/eventmesh-site/versioned_docs/version-v1.0.0/instruction/03-runtime.md

 # EventMesh Runtime

-EventMesh Runtime is the core component of Apache EventMesh (Incubating).
+EventMesh Runtime is the core component of Apache EventMesh.
 It is the middleware that transmits events between producers and consumers.
 The documentation introduces the step to install and start the latest release of EventMesh Runtime in the local or test environment.
 The EventMesh Runtime requires a Linux-based system with JDK (Java Development Kit) 8+.

 Here, we take JDK 8 as an example.
 JDK 8 could be installed with the system package manager or the [openjdk:8-jdk](https://hub.docker.com/_/openjdk) Docker image.